BMBIT-oss/PAI_WIKI/Home-Assistant-integration.md

   password: <password>
   discovery: true
 ```
-Note that after setting MQTT_HOMEASSISTANT_AUTODISCOVERY_ENABLE = True, HomeAssistant will now auto discover the zones and partitions automatically.
-No additional yaml codes are required for configruation.yaml of HomeAssistant.
+Note that after setting MQTT_HOMEASSISTANT_AUTODISCOVERY_ENABLE = True, Home Assistant will now auto discover the zones and partitions automatically.
+No additional yaml codes are required for configruation.yaml of Home Assistant.
 All partitions, zones and pgms will be made available.

-Restart HomeAssistant.
+Restart Home Assistant.

 Goto Configuration -> Integrations -> MQTT: configuration.yaml see a thing with your panel model (EVO192, MG5050, ...).

-### HomeAssistant Keypad
+### Home Assistant Keypad
-If you want to enter a code to arm or disarm the alarm in HomeAssistant or HassKit.
+If you want to enter a code to arm or disarm the alarm in Home Assistant or HassKit.

 1. Goto `Configuration -> Customizations`.
 2. Find your `alarm_control_panel` partition.